and contractors in The Netherlands

 Taxes in the Netherlands

-Learn how employment taxes affect your payroll and your employees’ paychecks in the Netherlands.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in the Netherlands.

 - 2.94% - 7.94% - Unemployment Insurance